BF-FrontEnd-class/agile-development-group2-all-about-trees/planning/development-strategy.md

 ### As a user I want to see the title of the page

-- This user story is developed on branch `projectDefinition, constrains, communication, userPersonas, backlog, design, strategy, retrospective, readme`.
+- This user story is developed on branch
+  `9 branches`.
 - This branch is merged to `main` branch after completion.

 ### html

 - add `header` tag
 - add `h1` for the page title
-- add `img`

 ### css

 - add class`centered-item` to the `header`
 - make the display `flex` and add `padding`
-- add class `bouncy-img`to the `img`
-- make

 ## 2. Logos